 Accredited Gunsmithing Programs

 While there is a real demand for gunsmiths in Arkansas, the nearest academically accredited college to offer the program is Oklahoma.
-Nationwide, only 10 accredited accredited programs exist and only 4 are endorsed by the NRA.
+Nationwide, only 10 accredited programs exist and only 4 are endorsed by the NRA.
 Five online programs exist and one, the Pennsylvania Gunsmith School, is an on-campus program which is not accredited as a postsecondary education but as a career education institution.

 In total, only 11 schools in the entire country offer a gunsmithing program.